AEL Limassol: History

 The club was founded on 4 October 1930, with Stavros Pittas serving as the club's first president.
 The football section of the club competed in its first game on 6 January 1931 against PSC, winning 6–1 in Limassol.
 The club won the national championship in 1934 though this is not credited as it is an unofficial title.
 Later that year, AEL became one of the eight founding members of the Cypriot First Division for the 1934–35 season, the first official league of the country.

 AEL Limassol celebrated its first official title success in 1941, defeating APOEL 4–3 in a two-legged championship play-off.
 AEL fans had to wait 12 years until tasting title success again, as the club finally became champions of Cyprus again in 1953.
 AEL would twice repeat this success, winning back-to-back league championships in 1955 and 1956.
+Theirs goalscorer Sevim Ebeoğlu who played between 1950–1957 for AEL won the top-scorer award in 1952–53 and 1954–55 seasons.

 The club won its last major trophy in 1989 – before the title success of 2012 – when it defeated city rivals Aris Limassol 3–2 after extra time in final of the Cypriot Cup.

 In 2011, after disappointingly finishing in seventh-place in the previous campaign, AEL hired Pambos Christodoulou, who had a reputation of steering "modest sides away from relegation", to start the club's rebuilding process.
 AEL Limassol secured the Cypriot league title for the first time since 1968 on 5 May 2012, ending a 44-year drought without a Cypriot first division title.

 Christodoulou had a dream-like first season at the helm AEL, as his side was unbeaten and had not conceded any goals through the first five games.
 At the end of the second round, AEL finished top of the table, three points clear of the second placed team and had only conceded seven goals, the best defensive record of all the league teams.
 In the play-off round, AEL battled with the top four teams for the championship, winning it with one game to spare and conceding only nine goals.
 As Christodoulou has managed to bring AEL the championship crown, he was nicknamed by fans "Pambourinho", a combination of his name and of esteemed manager José Mourinho.

 AEL received the championship trophy during a spectacular "fiesta" evening at the Tsirio Stadium on the evening of Saturday 12 May 2012.
 They followed this with an open-top bus parade through Limassol.
 Up to 12,000 AEL fans packed the stadium to watch the fiesta and trophy presentation.